-The heat pump is an integral part of an HVAC system.
-It can be used for both heating and cooling homes.
+A heat pump can be used for both heating and cooling homes which can be very convenient for homeowners.
 A malfunctioning heat pump fails to perform this vital function.
 From thermostat problems to tripped circuit breakers, there are various reasons why heat pumps fall apart.
-Heat pump repair can be tricky.
-If you have a faulty heat pump, consult an HVAC expert, instead of trying to take matters into your own hands.
+Heat pump repair can be tricky, which is why it should always be handled by a professional.
+If you have a faulty heat pump, consult our HVAC expert, instead of trying to take matters into your own hands.
 Most homeowners pay between $250 and $600 for heat pump repair.
 Your actual cost will depend on the type of heat pump you are using, and the nature of the problem.

 Most homes either have an air-to-air pump or utilize a geothermal pump.
-Let’s take a look at some common problems that plague these pumps and the cost of getting them addressed.
+Let’s take a look at some common problems with heat pumps and the cost of getting them addressed.